badoo/RIBs/documentation/testing/integration-tests.md

 }
 ```

-In case when `Rib` has children, use the same approach as for `Interactor` and `Router` tests.
-We can replace child builders with stubs.
+In case of `Rib` having children, we can replace child builders with stubs.
-Create internal and visible for tests constructor and use it to replace child builders.
+Create `@VisibleForTests` internal constructor and use it to replace child builders.

 ```kotlin
 class SomeScreenBuilder @VisibleForTesting internal constructor(